- What is Prudential RideLondon?

 - When do I find out if I have been successful in the ballot?

-Everyone who applied in the ballot will be notified of the ballot results by post in February 2017.
+Everyone who applied in the ballot was notified of the ballot results by post in February 2017.

 Why has the entry fee gone up?